Revance-Therapeutics-Inc/Contracts/LOCATION.md

-# Data Contract Template
+# Location Data Contract

 ## Executive summary
-This document describes the keys and values expected in the ADDRESS data contract.
+This document describes the keys and values expected in the LOCATION data contract.
 It is divided in multiple sections: [demographics](#Demographics), [dataset & schema](#Dataset-&-schema), [stakeholders](#Stakeholders), and [roles](#Roles).
 Each section starts with at least an example followed by definition of each field/key.

 ## Table of content
 * [Demographics](#Demographics)